Sleeping in Airports

 The cheapest way is the Metro’s red line, which takes you to the city center in about 40 minutes.
 Buses are available, but won’t save you time.
 Splurging on a taxi might be worth it – the airport to downtown runs about €15, and it shouldn’t take longer than 20 minutes.

 In town, stroll along the Praca do Comercio, the pedestrian walkway that leads from the Bairro Alto, the central neighbourhood, towards the Tagus River.
 The tiles and architecture are exemplary of the traditional Portuguese style.
-Ride the historic tram route 28 to the top of town, where you’ll pass popular neighbourhoods like Alfama and Graca and be rewarded with views of red-tile roofs and the deep-blue river below.
+Ride the historic tram 28 to the top of town, where you’ll pass popular neighbourhoods like Alfama and Graca and be rewarded with views of red-tile roofs and the deep-blue river below.
 Tour Castelo de Sao Jorge or the Jeronimos Monastery, where you can sample the traditional Belem pastries.

 However you spend your layover away from the airport, leave enough time to make it for your next flight.
+Visit Tripadvisor for more things to do in Lisbon.

 5. WiFi